rcgsheffield/Sheffield_RCC_Docs/ronin/projects.rst

 Networking
 ---------------------------------------

-For the most part you will be working with what Ronin calls Machines and what we call :term:`Instances<Instance>`, these resouces are placed into their own project specific subnet.
+For the most part you will be working with what Ronin calls Machines and what we call :term:`Instances<Instance>`, these resources are placed into their own project specific subnet.
-This is a way for Ronin to allow instances in a project to communitcate with one another in a isolated manner.
+This is a way for Ronin to allow instances in a project to communicate with one another in a isolated manner.

 Instances in your project/s have unrestricted access other instances in the same project, have access to the campus network and from there outbound to the web.
 The graphic below goes into more detail: